Susan Watson selected as

 CLTA Teacher of the Year

-Please join everyone at CLTA in congratulating Susan Watson on this well-deserved achievement.
-Susan will be a keynote speaker at our upcoming Summer Seminar and will also be representing California at SWCOLT 2023.
+Please join everyone at CLTA in congratulating Tina Dalton on this well-deserved achievement.
+Tina will be representing California at SWCOLT 2024.

 California Teachers of the Year